jehy/DEADC0DE/README.md

 (dir is a directory with your reports)

-to generate file with all modules that are not used in both reports.
+to generate file with all modules that are not used in all reports.

 ## Compatibility